SpudTatterson/3DShelfDemo/README.md

 1. **Singleton Pattern**: The `MonoSingleton<T>` pattern was used for classes like `ProductManager`, `PlatformManager`, and `ProductEditor`.
 This ensures only one instance of each exists, providing a global point of access, making it easier to manage and access shared data.
 2. **Event-Driven Communication**: To improve the separation of concerns, events are used to communicate between scripts.
 For instance, `OnFinishedProcessing` in `ProductManager` allows other scripts to react when products are ready without tightly coupling them.
+3. **SOLID Principles**: The project follows SOLID principles to ensure maintainability and scalability.
+Each class has a single responsibility, open for extension, and designed to be modular and loosely coupled for easy modification and extension.
-3. **Edit Mode**: The `ProductEditor` provides a user-friendly interface to update product details.
+4. **Edit Mode**: The `ProductEditor` provides a user-friendly interface to update product details.
 The `ToggleEditMode()` functionality gives users a simple way to switch between browsing and editing.
-4. **Platform and Spot System**: The rotating platform with showcase spots was chosen to make the shelf visually appealing and intuitive for users to interact with multiple products.
+5. **Platform and Spot System**: The rotating platform with showcase spots was chosen to make the shelf visually appealing and intuitive for users to interact with multiple products.